GuinsooLab/annastore/CONTRIBUTING-MINIO.md

 ### What are the coding guidelines for MinIO?

-``AnnaStore`` is fully conformant with Golang style.
+``MinIO`` is fully conformant with Golang style.
 Refer: [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project.
-If you observe offending code, please feel free to send a pull request 🚀.
+If you observe offending code, please feel free to send a pull request or ping us on [Slack](https://slack.min.io).